Long-time asymptotics and stability for the sine-Gordon equation: Introduction

 \begin{itemize} \item[1.]
-The first basic step to prepare the nonlinear steepest descent is to establish the Sobolve bijecity.
-In the current sine-Gordon setting, the $1/z$ factor in the phase \eqref{theta} introduces extra difficulties in the analysis of direct and inverse scattering transform.
-In the NLS and mKdV problems the regularities of the reflection coefficients implies by the weights of the initial data like the standard Fourier duality between the physical and frequency spaces.
+The first preparatory step for the nonlinear steepest descent is to establish the Sobolev mapping properties from the initial data to the scattering data.
+In the current setting, the $1/z$ factor in the phase \eqref{theta} introduces extra difficulties in the analysis of the direct and inverse scattering transform.
+In the NLS and mKdV problems in Deift-Zhou \cite{DZ03} and Chen-Liu \cite{CL19,CL2} respectively, the regularities of the reflection coefficients deduced from the weights of the initial data resemble the standard Fourier duality between the physical and frequency spaces.
 Here to obtain the regularity of the reflection coefficients, we do need the additional smoothness of the initial data.
-Interestingly, the weighted estimate of the reflection coeffcient is a byproduct of the $H^1$ estimate of it.
-Moreovever the proof also gives the existence of the limits $\lim_{z\to 0} r(z)/z$\footnote{It might be also interesting to connect this fact to the analysis of the Klein-Gordon equation using Fourier transforms.
+Interestingly, the weighted estimate of the reflection coefficient is a byproduct of the $H^s$ estimate of it.
+Moreover the proof also gives the existence of the limits $\lim_{z\to 0} r(z)/z$.\footnote{It might also be interesting to connect this fact to the analysis of the Klein-Gordon equation using Fourier transforms.
 Generally speaking, the reflection coefficient in the current setting is similar to the Fourier transform in the PDEs analysis.
-Using the Fourier transform, if the solution vanishes at zero frequency, typically one can get better dispersive estimates than usual case. in this direction, we refer Germain-Pusateri \cite{GP} for some discussions.}.
-We need all of these to perform the $\dbar-$steepest descent.
-The point is that taking derivative with respect to $z$ introduce extra singularity from the phase.
-We overcome this difficulty by imposing some regularity and decay condition on the initial data \eqref{space-1}.
+Using the Fourier transform, if the solution vanishes at zero frequency, typically one can get better dispersive estimates than without vanishing.
+Regarding this, we refer to Germain-Pusateri \cite{GP} for some discussions.} We need all of these to perform the $\dbar-$steepest descent method.
 As a direct consequence of estimates above, the error terms in the long-time asymptotics need the smoothness of the initial data.
-It is different from the cubic NLS problem and mKdV equations in Deift-Zhou \cite{DZ03} and Chen-Liu \cite{CL19,CL2} whose spectral problem is the standard AKNS system. {We also point out that due to the phase, it also introduces addtional regions needed to be taken care of when we do the $\dbar$ analysis.}
+We also point out that the $1/z$ factor in the Lax pair is particularly delicate in our analysis.
+It not only introduces extra pieces of contours when we deform the real axis (see Fig \ref{fig:contour-def}) but also requires delicate handling when we take the limit $z\to 0$ to compute the asymptotic formulas (see Lemma \ref{lemma:N.to.NRHP.asy}).
+This makes our analysis of the $\dbar$ problem more involved than in \cite{DM08}.
+If we simply use the fact that $r(0)=0$ and appply the standard estimate of the modulus of $r(z)$ as in \cite{DM08} (also see \cite{CL19,CL2}), then the $\dbar$ problem \eqref{est-r-0} will not result in error terms.
+Instead, it will produce decay of the same rate as the leading order term $t^{-1/2}$.
+The same happens in the analysis of the asymptotic formula outside the light cone in \eqref{est-r-out}.
+To overcome this obstacle, we have to study the behavior of $r(z)$ near $z=0$ more carefully in the direct scattering analysis.
+Only after establishing that $\lim_{z\to 0} r(z)/z$ is bounded with careful analysis of the $\dbar$ problem near $z=0$, can we conclude that the $\dbar$ problem will give us error terms with fast decay rates than the leading order terms,